DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 * [The documentation.](https://www.snapraid.it/manual)
 * [Arch Wiki](https://wiki.archlinux.org/title/SnapRAID)

-Provides parity protection against disk failure and bitrot.<br> The parity disk must be larger or equal in size to the largest of the data drives it protects, but that one parity drive can protect whatever number of data drives.
+Provides parity **protection against disk failure** and bitrot.<br> The parity disk must be larger or equal in size to the largest of the data drives it protects, but that one parity drive can protect whatever number of data drives.
 Adding more parity drives guards against multiple disks failing at once.<br>
-Unlike regular raid that is ever present, snapraid needs a scheduled periodic syncs.
-Usually once every 24 hours and we can return only to the state when the last sync was run.
+Unlike regular raid that is ever going, snapraid **needs a scheduled periodic sync**, usually once every 24 hours.
+We can return only to the state when the last sync was run.
 Also if the data on the the other drives were modified/deleted after the sync, then that change can prevent full recovery as against those data parity is calculated.